rmartone/missionlog/README.md

 ## Initialize

 Tags typically refer to a subsystem or component like `'security'` or `FooBar.name`.When missionlog is initialized, tags can be assigned a level.
-When a message's level is greater than or equal to its `tag`'s assigned level, missionlog executes a callkack.
+A message is logged when its level is greater than or equal to its `tag`'s assigned level.

 ```javascript
 // var log = require('missionlog').log;